 Voluntary attrition is the employee decided to leave on their own decision for either personal or professional reasons.

-What is ‘normal’ contact centre industry employee attrition?
+What is the normal contact centre industry employee attrition rate?

 In Australia, the widely used figure has always been around 40% turnover per annum.

-However, the most recent industry released in 2019 confirmed that an average contact centre will lose 45% of its staff annually: 22% to external attrition (left the organisation) and 23% to internal attrition (moved to another internal department).
+However, the most recent industry released in 2019 confirmed that the average contact centre attrition in Australia is 45%.
+That is further defined as 22% to external attrition (left the organisation) and 23% to internal attrition (moved to another internal department).

 Best Practice retention: